phalcon-orphanage/docs/en/reference/tutorial.rst

       PRIMARY KEY (`id`)
     );

-A model should be located in the app/models directory.
+A model should be located in the app/models directory (app/models/Users.php).
 The model mapping to "users" table:

 .. code-block:: php